iRoninIT/vsc-ruby-rails/README.md

 Creates `.vscode/launch.json` if not present.
 Adds the following config to `.vscode/launch.json` if not present.

-With `debug` gem installed (`Install Debug Gem` command) you can enable debugging for Ruby scripts and RoR apps by simply placing breakpoints in VSC and running `Attach with rdbg`.
+With `debug` gem installed (`Install Debug Gem` command), you can enable debugging for Ruby scripts and RoR apps by simply placing breakpoints in VSC and running `Attach with rdbg`.

 ```json
 {